Understanding Testicular Cancer

 "Alongside several other symptoms, I would say probably the biggest one that always comes to mind for me is an undescended testicle."

-Dr. Cook said men who have these tumors can experience infertility.
+Dr. Heckman said men who have these tumors can experience infertility.
 In roughly 2 percent of all cases of male infertility, the infertility is a symptom of a life-threatening disease such as testicular cancer.
 Both testicular cancer and its treatments can make men infertile.
 Testicular cancer can cause low sperm counts, resulting in complications around sperm bank storing before infertility causing treatments such as chemotherapy.

 Can I Self-Check For Testicular Cancer?